JayJay444/notes/README.md

 Notes!

--Create as many notes as you want
+-Create as many notes as you want<br/>
--Delete the note with one click
+-Delete the note with one click<br/>
--Move your notes to any place on the screen
+-Move your notes to any place on the screen<br/>

 Try Notes! at:
 Currently not available on mobile phones.